clabhta/anachain/README.md

 ...
 I bhfad ó bhaile uainn an t-olc is an anachain; Dia dár réiteach i bhfad ó bhaile, God keep us from all harm.[^1]

+WIP.
+The aim is to develop a website that allows users to effortlessly search for, edit, and create new wiki-style pages related to the Living Moon Project.
+The project's name is subject to change.

 [^1]: "anachain." teanglann.ie.
 2025. https://www.teanglann.ie/en/fgb/anachain (28 November 2025).